skip to content

 01:18:10 - Anthony Campolo

-Yeah, yeah, let's we talk about that just briefly to kind of set up our next episode.
-So I find this so funny that Ryan is in love with AI now because I, I did, you know, his stream and I talked with him about AI, this is, I think six or seven months ago, and he didn't know Jack.
-Like, he clearly had, like, not been paying attention to the space at all.
-And so.
-And I was like, you know, eventually Ryan's gonna get into this, like, because obviously he likes technology, you know, so he's just kind of, you know, you know, late adopter, I think, as he said.
-And so, yeah, so I think it's super interesting.
-And now he's like, all in it and he wants to make like, Solid a really good kind of AI framework.
-So I'm super hyped because I've been using Solid now with AI for like two years now.
-And I think it definitely has a lot of potential.
+Yeah, yeah, let's talk about that just briefly to kind of set up our next episode.
+So I find this so funny that Ryan is in love with AI now because I did his stream and I talked with him about AI, this is, I think, six or seven months ago, and he didn't know jack shit.
+He clearly had not been paying attention to the space at all.
+And I was like, eventually Ryan's going to get into this because obviously he likes technology, so he's just kind of a late adopter, I think, as he said.
+And so, yeah, I think it's super interesting.
+And now he's all in it and he wants to make Solid a really good AI framework.
+So I'm super hyped because I've been using Solid now with AI for like two years, and I think it definitely has a lot of potential.
 So you had tweeted saying that Solid is going to be the best framework for humans and AI.

 01:19:11 - Dev Agrawal